 The Trust's funded status is the ratio of the actuarial value of assets to the actuarial liability and is a measure of the ability to pay all future benefits from the assets held in the Trust.
-The Plan Fiduciary Net Position as a percentage of the Total OPEB Liability was 84.9% as of December 31, 2020, representing an increase from 76.3% as of December 31, 2019.
-The increase in the ratio was due to investment returns being greater than anticipated, along with District contributions to the Plan.
-The District remains confident it is well on its way to meeting its goals of providing financial stability to the Plan.
+The Plan Fiduciary Net Position as a percentage of the Total OPEB Liability was 75.0% as of December 31, 2022, representing a decrease from 92.2% as of December 31, 2021.
+The decrease in the ratio was due to significant investment losses in 2022 resulting from global financial instability in 2022.
+Despite this decrease, the District remains confident it is well on its way to meeting its goals of providing long term financial stability to the Plan.

 To provide actuarial determined information about the Trust, this report includes schedules of historical trend information in the Required Supplementary Information (RSI) section as required by accounting standards.
 The RSI provides a Schedule of Changes in the District's Net OPEB Liability and Related Ratios, a Schedule of District Contributions and Related Notes, and a Schedule of Investment Returns.
 The RSI section complies with the Statement 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans from the Governmental Accounting Standards Board (GASB).
-The RSI section displays changes for the Trust's Net OPEB Liability (NPL) and related ratios, contributions related to payrolls, and money-weighted investment returns for the Trust.
+The RSI section displays changes for the Trust's Net OPEB Liability and related ratios, contributions related to payrolls, and money-weighted investment returns for the Trust.

-The Actuarial Assumptions presented were determined as part of the actuarial valuation at December 31, 2019.
+The Actuarial Assumptions presented were determined as part of the actuarial valuation at December 31, 2021.
 An actuarial valuation is required to be performed biennially for the Trust.
-The next valuation date is December 31, 2021.
-For the years in which a valuation is not completed, a required roll-forward calculation is completed from the latest actuarial valuation to compute the updated Net OPEB liability.
+The next valuation date is December 31, 2023.
+For the years in which a valuation is not completed, a required roll-forward valuation is completed from the latest actuarial valuation to compute the updated Net OPEB liability.
 Please note that the actuarial information is based on assumptions about future events, and therefore, the figures presented are estimates.